 A module is a Python file that generally includes functions and classes.
-ArcPy is supported by a series of modules, including a data access module (arcpy.da), a mapping module (arcpy.mp), an ArcGIS Spatial Analyst extension module (arcpy.sa), and an ArcGIS Network Analyst extension module (arcpy.na).
+ArcPy is supported by a series of modules, including a data access module (arcpy.da), a mapping module (arcpy.mp), an ArcGIS Spatial Analyst extension module (arcpy.sa), an ArcGIS Image Analyst extension module, and an ArcGIS Network Analyst extension module (arcpy.na).

 A class is analogous to an architectural blueprint.
 The blueprint provides the framework for how to create something.
 Classes can be used to create objects, often referred to as an instance.
 ArcPy classes, such as the SpatialReference and Extent classes, are often used as shortcuts to complete geoprocessing tool parameters that would otherwise have a more complicated string equivalent.

 A function is a defined bit of functionality that does a specific task and can be incorporated into a larger program.

 In ArcPy, all geoprocessing tools are provided as functions, but not all functions are geoprocessing tools.
 In addition to tools, ArcPy provides a number of functions to better support geoprocessing Python workflows.
 Functions (often referred to as methods) can be used to list certain datasets, retrieve a dataset's properties, validate a table name before adding it to a geodatabase, or perform many other useful scripting tasks.